SaaS & Cloud Asset Management

 Shadow IT – Shadow IT can be viewed as SaaS and Cloud resources and applications that exist within enterprises without explicit organizational approval, or systems specified and deployed by departments other than IT.
 This leads to unnecessary risk and costs.
 Over time, typically, the business will lose control of the activity and then hand it back to IT to be managed and regain control.

-Ensuring your Cloud & SaaS Asset Management strategy delivers power and control over your applications, infrastructure and expenditure
+Ensuring your SaaS and Cloud Asset Management strategy delivers power and control over your applications, infrastructure and expenditure

-Discovery – Fundamentally what is out there?
+Cloud Discovery – What IaaS / PaaS is out there?
 Is everything known to the business?

-Inventory – what exactly is it, how does it need to be managed?
+Cloud Inventory – What exactly is it? how important is it? how does it need to be managed?

-Usage – What is it used for, how much, by whom and why?
+Cloud Usage – What resources are being used, how much, by whom and what for?

 - Gain expanded access to subscription data within an increasing number of SaaS portals, overcoming bottlenecks and increasing visibility for decision makers across the organization